Toronto Santa Claus Parade: History

 The idea for the parade originated from an earlier promotion by the Eaton's chain of department stores, on 2 December 1904, when Santa walked from Union Station to the downtown Toronto Eaton store on Queen Street.
-The first official Toronto Santa Claus Parade was first held on December 2, 1905 with a single float.
+The first official Toronto Santa Claus Parade was first held on December 2, 1905, with a single float.
 Sponsored by Eaton's, Santa was collected at Union Station, and delivered to the downtown Toronto Eaton's store.
 The parade grew in size each year and attracted large crowds.

 From 1910 to 1912, the parade began its journey in Newmarket on a Friday afternoon, stopping overnight in York Mills and then continuing south along Yonge Street to Eaton's downtown Toronto location on Saturday afternoon.

 For the 1913 parade, Eaton's brought in reindeer from Labrador to pull Santa's sleigh.
 Until 1915, the parade was followed by Santa holding court at Massey Hall where he would meet with up to 5,000 children.

 By 1917, the parade featured a number of floats and in 1919, Santa arrived in the city by plane.
 From 1925 until the late 1960s, the floats from the parade were reused in Montreal where Eaton's had been holding Santa Claus Parades since 1909.
-This arrangement was cancelled in 1969 due to bombing threats by the Front de libération du Québec and did not resume until it was revived in the 1990s by Défilé du Père Noël, the downtown Montreal business association and is known in French as Défilé du Père Noël.
-Eaton's also launched a Santa Claus Parade in Winnipeg, Manitoba in 1909.
-Eaton's sold the Winnipeg parade to the Winnipeg Firefighters Club in 1965 and it has continued as a community parade to this day, but is now operated by the Winnipeg Jaycees.
+The Montreal parade was cancelled in 1969 due to bombing threats by the Front de libération du Québec and did not resume until it was revived in the 1990s by the downtown Montreal business association as Défilé du Père Noël.
+Eaton's also launched a Santa Claus Parade in Winnipeg, Manitoba, in 1909.
+Eaton's sold the Winnipeg parade to the Winnipeg Firefighters Club in 1965 and continues as a community parade to this day, but is now operated by the Winnipeg Jaycees.

+The Toronto parade continued to be held during World War II, without interruption.
+Due to a shortage of supplies, all of the floats were made out of paper.